827983519/Graph-generator/README.md

-First file

-sdas
-Can judge whether the input command is correct and split the command into address coornidate using the regular expression
+#### The code can detect the whether street information input by user is correct and compute the Edge and Vertices.

+#### Basically, it reads street information and output undirected graph.